andrewschac/stash-ka/README.md

 ### Why this project

 The main goal of this project is to explore the relationship between WFH and different variables that quantify employee opportunity and performance.
-Both of us having experience as students who were forced to learn from home and having WFH work experience in the past, we generally expected the influence of WFH to have a positive impact in quality of an employee's experience, yet negative impact on some of the factors we assessed.
+Both of us having experience as students who were forced to learn from home and also having had WFH work experience in the past, we generally expected the influence of WFH to have a positive impact in quality of an employee's experience, yet negative impact on some of the factors we assessed.

 ### Hypotheses